 A modern, flexible, technologically advanced electricity grid that is safer, is more reliable and gives ratepayers the ability to better control energy use

 Highly efficient and zero-net-energy buildings with energy systems that are integrated with advanced communications capabilities

 A better consumer energy experience built around choice made possible by better visualization tools, sophisticated and customer-friendly control options and seamless integration of renewables at customers' homes and businesses

 A cleaner energy generation process using more diverse fuel sources and reduced environmental impacts

 A transportation system that increasingly uses electricity and has a pathway to enable 1.5 million plug-in electric vehicles by 2025 and make electric vehicles more cost-effective and environmentally friendly for California consumers

 The California Energy Commission's Energy R&D Division is composed of engineers, scientists and administrative and management professionals who collectively lead California's public interest energy research programs.
 The division collaborates with utilities, businesses, agencies, and local governments to create an action-oriented nexus for energy improvements.
 The division shares results of research publicly, invests in California and continually works to strengthen the innovation pipeline that brings research from the lab to life.

 The Energy Commission is committed to ensuring participation in its R&D programs reflect the rich and diverse characteristics of California and its people.
 To meet this commitment, Energy Commission staff conducts outreach efforts and activities to:

 Ensure potential new applicants throughout the state are aware of the Energy Commission's R&D programs and the funding opportunities they provide.

-Encourage greater participation by underrepresented groups including disabled veteran-, women-, and minority-owned businesses.
+Encourage greater participation by underrepresented groups including disabled veteran-, women-, minority-, and LGBT-owned businesses.